concord-consortium/Geniverse-SproutCore/README.md

 As an alternative to steps 7-8 above, one can select an existing invalidation from the list that contains the appropriate paths (use the `Details` button to check), and then use the `Copy` button to create a new invalidation with the same paths as the invalidation that was copied.

+You can monitor the status of the invalidation on the `Invalidations` tab.

 ### CLI CloudFront Invalidation

 To install and configure the `AWS Command Line Interface`: